Burrata Salad

 • Arrange tomatoes and burrata cheese on top of the spring mix.

-• Add croutons and avocado.
+• Add croutons, green onions, fresh basil and avocado.

 • Sprinkle sea salt and fresh black pepper on top of each burrata cheese round.